Live chat by BoldChat

 arrow

 When aluminum or zinc are exposed to air oxidation occurs.
 However, the oxide that forms adheres to the metal underneath.
-In this way the oxide acts as a protective coating to prevent, further contact between the bare metal and the air.
+In this way, the oxide acts as a protective coating to prevent, further contact between the bare metal and the air.

-In contrast, when iron is oxidized, the rust that forms may flake off almost as rapidly as it occurs.
+In contrast, when the iron is oxidized, the rust that forms may flake off almost as rapidly as it occurs.
 The reason for this: the oxidation of iron usually results in a rather porous material.
-In some cases this deposit flakes off or washes away.
+In some cases, this deposit flakes off or washes away.
 In so doing, it continually exposes more metal.
 Even when iron oxide does not separate from the metal surface, it does not form a sufficiently solid coating to prevent continued corrosion.
 To control this corrosion of iron, coatings of other materials are usually applied to the surface.